-I gave myself a couple of nights off and played lots of music and went for long walks.
+I gave myself a couple of nights off after I heard of the death of a friend, and played lots of music and went for long walks.
 I never imagined I could do this for 1000 nights straight, and there's no particular reason why I should.
 Life happens.
 It shouldn't be a chore, and it isn't.
 I'm loving this, actually.

 Robert Louis Stevenson, Requiem: